 Flinders Medical Centre

-Under the Transforming Health plan, the State Government is investing $185.5 million to improve and upgrade facilities at Flinders Medical Centre, including:
+Under the Transforming Health plan, $185.5 million is being invested to improve and upgrade facilities at Flinders Medical Centre, including:

 - A new rehabilitation centre, with 55 rehabilitation beds, new gyms and a hydrotherapy pool so rehabilitation can start sooner

 - Southern Adelaide Palliative Services will relocate to Level 5 of the new rehabilitation building, offering access to shared spaces and a large rooftop garden

 - More car parking, with a new 1780 space multi-deck car park (1220 more spaces than before the redevelopment commenced) is currently under construction, to make it easier to visit friends and family.
 The new car park will open on Saturday 23 September 2017.

 - A dedicated orthogeriatric service